 Far down the road is the structure, in which there are of course rooms, bathrooms, closets and staircases, all with their own graffiti and photo ops.
 The elevator shaft is missing an elevator, and the lobby, lined with sweeping staircases on each side, is flush with broken concrete.
 Many of the palm trees on one side of the hotel are severed near the base.

-Tales of an angry groundskeeper start sounding laughable when touring the property--no one has been keeping these littered, dumpy grounds for a long time.
+No one has been keeping these littered, dumpy grounds for a long time, besides the cattle that graze nearby.
 Still, there is an unmistakable serenity to the place.
 The grass is green in the winter, and trees grow all around the property.
 Hills surround, topped with windmills.

 The property has changed hands and purposes more than Black Beauty.
 People and animals alike were attracted to the salt springs, and in 1863 the Risdon family filed for a land patent for 160 acres, with the hot springs on the center.
 Then it was bought by the Mead family, who made the place into a hotel in 1889, which only lasted until 1901 before burning down.
 A second hotel was built in 1901 and stayed up until 1912, when it was also destroyed by fire.
 The retreat attracted many wealthy people and celebrities for the “health benefits” of the hot, sulfurous waters that sprung from the ground.
 The third hotel was built in 1913 and closed in 1938 after lawsuits and the death of resort founder Lewis Mead.